cannonkeys/ck-docs/docs/sat75-x.md

 *The default keymap for the Sat75 X hotswap PCB*

 ### Battery
 The Sat75 X firmware includes a RTC that is displayed on the screen.
 To keep the time accurate even while unplugged, you will need to install a CR1025 battery into the PCB.
-The battery gets slide into the small holder positive side up.
+The battery gets slid into the small holder positive side up.

 ![](images/sat75-x/battery.jpg)